handlebars-lang/handlebars.js/CONTRIBUTING.md

 ## Linting and Formatting

-Handlebars uses `eslint` to enforce best-practices and `prettier` to auto-format files.
-We do linting and formatting in two phases:
+Handlebars uses `oxlint` for linting, `oxfmt` for formatting, and `eslint` (with `eslint-plugin-compat`) for browser API compatibility checks.

-- Committed files are linted and formatted in a pre-commit hook.
-In this stage eslint-errors are forbidden, while warnings are allowed.
+Committed files are linted and formatted in a pre-commit hook.
-- The GitHub CI job also lints all files and checks if they are formatted correctly.
-In this stage, warnings are forbidden.

 You can use the following scripts to make sure that the CI job does not fail:

-- **npm run lint** will run `eslint` and fail on warnings
+- **npm run lint** will run all linters and fail on warnings
-- **npm run format** will run `prettier` on all files
+- **npm run format** will format all files
-- **npm run check-before-pull-request** will perform all most checks that our CI job does in its build-job, excluding the "integration-test".
+- **npm run check-before-pull-request** will perform all checks that our CI job does, excluding integration tests.
-- **npm run test:integration** will run integration tests (using old NodeJS versions and integrations with webpack, babel and so on)
+- **npm run test:integration** will run integration tests (bundler compatibility with webpack, rollup, etc.)
-  These tests only work on a Linux-machine with `nvm` installed (for running tests in multiple versions of NodeJS).
+  These tests only work on Linux.

 ## Releasing the latest version